Our website uses cookies for statistical purposes.

 Criminal law in Hong Kong is largely based on the UK law and it is different from the one applied in Mainland China.
 The relevant sources of law are essential and specific parts of the Basic Law of the Hong Kong SAR, namely the Crimes Ordinance (Cap 200), the Criminal Procedure Ordinance (Cap 221) and the Organized and Serious Crimes Ordinance (Cap 455), among others.

-Our immigration lawyers in Hong Kong can give you details on how the laws apply to expats.
+If you are a foreign national living in the HKSAR, our immigration lawyers in Hong Kong can give you details on how the laws apply to expats.

 The Secretary for Justice conducts criminal prosecutions in Hong Kong and he is the one who will rule a case shall be prosecuted or not.
 In this evaluation, the Secretary takes into consideration issues like public interest and whether or not the evidence is sufficient to justify the proceedings.